How to Get ESL Jobs Abroad By RegionBy Camille Turner

 Other requirements can include having a bachelor’s degree in any field or in a field related to English or education.
 It’s rare that you’ll need an advanced degree, but the exception to this rule would be positions in the Middle East, which are likely to require a master’s in TESOL or related field.

 What about teaching English abroad without a degree?
-While each job abroad differs in its requirements, the good news is that you can typically find opportunities that meet the qualifications you already have or which don’t require much more than TEFL certification.
+While each job abroad differs in its requirements, the good news is that you can typically find opportunities that meet the qualifications you already have or which don’t require much more than in-person or online TEFL certification.
 You can get an overview of the requirements for TEFL jobs by country, here.

 Richard, English teacher in Taiwan.
 (Read his story here.)